wistia/wistia-open-docs/_posts/turnstile.md

 email.
 If you're integrating with HubSpot or Marketo, there's no need to select a list; once enabled, captured emails will go straight into your linked account!

 Watch your lists grow!
-It's a thing of beauty :)
+It's a thing of beauty. :)

 {{ "Once a user has entered an email into the turnstile for a specific video, it will not ask them for their email again.
-If you never want them to have to enter an email again once they've done so once, check out our Golden Ticket Lab." | note }}
+If you never want them to have to enter an email again once they've done so once, check out our [Golden Ticket Lab](http://wistia.com/labs/turnstile-golden-ticket/)." | note }}

 ## How To Use Turnstile Without an Integrated Email Provider